Icinga/icinga2/doc/12-icinga2-api.md

 Here are the exact same query parameters as a JSON object:

     { "filter": "match(\"example.localdomain*\",host.name)", "attrs": [ "host.name", "host.state" ] }

+The [match function](18-library-reference.md#global-functions-match) is available as global function in Icinga 2.

 ### <a id="icinga2-api-requests-method-override"></a> Request Method Override